jerry871002/stat-api-server/lineup-frontend/README.md

-# Lineup Pro
+# Lineup Lab

-Lineup Pro is a web application that allows users to create and simulate baseball lineups.
+Lineup Lab is a web application that allows users to create and simulate baseball lineups.
 The application provides a drag-and-drop interface for organizing players into a lineup and a roster.
 After forming a lineup, users can simulate how this lineup performs in a game.

 ## Features